evtn/soda-old/README.md

 ____

-### Dot
+### Point
-Defines an abstract dot on any canvas.
+Defines an abstract point on any canvas.
-*dot-like object* is a tuple or list of 2 integers, or the Dot itself.
+*point-like object* is a tuple or list of 2 integers, or the Point itself.

 #### Arguments
-`x, y` - dot position
+`x, y` - point position

 #### Methods
 `move(x=None, y=None)`
-Moves a dot to another position.
+Moves a point to another position.
 If some parameter isn't specified, it would stay the same.

 ____